eluv-io/elv-docs/media-wallet/playout/errors.md

 ## Geo-Restriction

-The request originated from a blocked region.
+The request originated from a restricted region.
 Produced by, for example, a geo policy (e.g. `policy-ip-geo.yaml`) applied to the content or its associated pass.
-The `trace` shows `ipGeoLocationProps` returning the user's country code, matched against the blocked list.
+The `trace` shows `ipGeoLocationProps` returning the user's country code, checked against the geo restriction list.

 ```json
 {